 Surveys will be conducted primarily by walking along the tributary, though snorkeling may be used to survey select holding pools if the Renewal Corporation determines that adequate data cannot be collected by a walking survey.
 Data will be collected on electronic tablets or paper data sheets (an example is provided in Appendix B).
 The Renewal Corporation will record the tributary name, crew members, date, start and end times, weather, and a description of water visibility.
-Global positioning system (GPS) points will be collected for observations of live anadromous fish, carcasses, or redds.
+Global positioning system (GPS) points will be collected for the start and stop points as well as for observations of live anadromous fish, carcasses, and/or redds.
 Redd measurements (length and width) and photographs will be taken when practical.
+To minimize potential transport of aquatic invasive species, restoration staff will implement the relevant BMPs set forth in Appendix C (Best Management Practices) of the RAMP during monitoring.